hackerrdd/Venom/README.md

 this toool is very usefull for location tracking by simple one click

+tested on kali Linux